pymupdf/PyMuPDF/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you do not intend to use this feature, skip this step.
 Otherwise, it is required for both installation paths: **from wheels and from sources.**

-PyMuPDF will already contain all the logic to support OCR functions.
+:title:`PyMuPDF` will already contain all the logic to support OCR functions.
 But it additionally does need Tesseract's language support data, so installation of Tesseract-OCR is still required.

 The language support folder location must currently [#f1]_ be communicated via storing it in the environment variable ``"TESSDATA_PREFIX"``.